ttl2132/bio-minigame/proposal.md

 ### Similar Programs
 The website https://biomanbio.com/ contains similar games explaining biology concepts, but it uses HTML instead of Python.
 This program will be different, with a smoother interface and gameplay.
 Furthermore, some of the games are unplayable because they use Adobe Flash, which is no longer supported.

+## Overall Plan
+1. Get cell memorization game working first.
+2. Add cell cycle game to the options.
+3. Fix styling for the app.

 ## TODO
  - Create REST api for the leaderboard